bolleddu15/case-study/README.md

 # kode-Labs-case-study

 ## Project Overview
-This project aims to create a dashboard that analyzes building occupancy trends over time.
+This  aims to create a dashboard that analyzes building occupancy trends over time.
 It uses data from multiple buildings and spaces to help identify trends, compare occupancy rates, and detect unusual patterns.

 ## Objective
 The goal is to provide useful insights into how different spaces are utilized by: